Braypolk/obsidian-llm-tagger/README.md

 Enable auto-tagging in the plugin settings to automatically tag new or modified notes.

+### Exclusion Patterns

+You can exclude specific files or folders from being tagged by adding patterns in the plugin settings:
+- Enter exact filenames (e.g., `daily.md`)
+- Enter folder paths (e.g., `templates/`)
+- Use wildcards (e.g., `*.excalidraw`, `meeting-notes/*`)

 ## Configuration

 - **Model Selection**: Choose any Ollama model you have installed
 - **Default Tags**: Set your commonly used tags
 - **Auto-tagging**: Toggle automatic tagging of new/modified files
+- **Exclude Patterns**: Specify files or folders to exclude from tagging

+## Changelog

+### v1.1 (March 21, 2025)
+- Added exclusion patterns to skip specific files/folders from tagging
+- Skip auto-tagging for files that are currently being edited
+- Auto-tag files when they are closed (after editing)
+- Persist tags between Obsidian sessions
+- Improved user experience with automatic tag saving

+### v1.0 (Initial Release)
+- Basic tagging functionality with Ollama integration
+- Auto-tagging for new and modified files
+- Tag customization and model selection

 ## Development